 Note that the saints are in their beds!
 So the activity that is described in the following verses must take place in the spiritual realm.
 I assume that the 'kings' and 'nobles' includes both men and fallen angels.
 It seems clear to me that the intent of the Text is that we be doing this right now, in this life.
-There is no lack of 'written judgments' to be imposed: Zechariah 5:2-4, against thieves and liars; Proverbs 20:10, against those who use diverse weights and measures; Isaiah 10:1-2, against those who make unjust laws; Romans 1:26-32, against homosexuals and a variety of others (note that verse 32 says that "those who practice such things are deserving of death", 'are' not 'were'-since Romans was written after Pentecost, within the Age of Grace and of the Church, this judgment still applies).
+There is no lack of 'written judgments' to be imposed: Zechariah 5:2-4, against thieves and liars; Proverbs 20:10, against those who use diverse weights and measures; you, are you not competent to judge the smallest matters?
+3 Do you not know that we will judge angels?1 How much more the things of this life!2 4 Therefore, if you have disputes about such matters, appoint those who are least esteemed in

+Isaiah 10:1-2, against those who make unjust laws; Romans 1:26-32, against homosexuals and a variety of others (note that verse 32 says that "those who practice such things are deserving of death", 'are' not 'were'-since Romans was written after Pentecost, within the Age of Grace and of the Church, this judgment still applies).
 God's moral character cannot change; Psalm 34:16 says: "The face of Jehovah is against those who do evil, to cut off the remembrance of them from the earth."
 Presumably before wiping out the remembrance He will have to cut off the evil people themselves.